Detaching an AWS EC2 Instance from its Auto Scaling Group and Load Balancer

 Detaching an EC2 instance from its Auto Scaling group and load balancer is just the start of being able to conduct testing and maintenance.
 By relying on a manual process, you are less likely to make this exercise a routine practice.

-When you create a free Blink account, you can turn this detachment task into a no-code/low-code automation that is a couple clicks away.
-You can then automatically kick off whatever testing or maintenance activities once the instance is detached.
+With Blink, you can handle this detachment task with this simple automation.
+You can also add actions to the automation to kick off whatever testing or maintenance activities once the instance is detached.